 The Board of Directors seeks for the DSS administration to limit the identified operational risks through controls and procedures.
 A low level of the identified risks is permitted by the Board of Directors, as it is deemed necessary in order to implement the desired business model.
 All major operational incidents must result in a plan of compensatory measures to avoid subsequent similar incidents.
-It is the Board of Directors' aim that the average annual losses, or potential losses, due to necessary operational risks are below DKK 200,000.
+It is the Board of Directors' aim that the losses or potential losses due to necessary operational risks are, on average, below DKK 1 million and maximum DKK 20 million for all operational risks per annum.